doronz88/fa/README.md

 ### SIG format

 The SIG format is a core feature of FA regarding symbol searching.
-Each SIG file is residing within the project directory and is automatically search when requested to generate the project's symbol list.
+Each SIG file is residing within the project directory and is automatically searched when requested to generate the project's symbol list.

-The format is Hjson based and is used to describe the algorithms for different symbols.
+The format is Hjson-based and is used to describe what you, **as a human**, would do in order to perform the given task (symbol searching or binary exploration).
-The algorithms are preformed *very linearly*, line by line, whereas each line can either extend or reduce the possible search results.

-Each line behaves like a shell command-line that gets the previous results as the input and outputs the next results to the next line.

 SIG syntax (single):
 ```hjson